mcaceresb/stata-gtools/README.md

    particularly efficient (this is, for example, the explanation given for why `ftools` is faster than Stata even though Mata should not be faster than compiled C code).

+### How does hashing work?

+The point of using a hash is straightforward: Sorting a single integer variable is much faster than sorting multiple variables with arbitrary data.
+In particular I use a counting sort, which asymptotically performs in `O(n)` time compared to `O(n log n)` for the fastest general-purpose sorting algorithms.
+(Note with a 128-bit algorithm using a counting sort is prohibitively expensive; `gcollapse` actually does 4 passes of a counting sort, each sorting 16 bits at a time; if the groups are not unique after sorting on the first 64 bits we sort on the full 128 bits.)

+Given `K` by variables, `by_1` to `by_K`, where `by_k` belongs the set `B_k`, the general problem is to devise a function `f` such that `f:
+B_1 x ... x B_K -> N`, where `N` are the natural (whole) numbers.
+Given `B_k` can be integers, floats, and strings, the natural way of doing this is to use a hash: A function that takes an arbitrary sequence of data and outputs data of fixed size.

+In particular I use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html) devised by Bob Jenkins, which is a 128-bit hash.
+Stata caps observations at 20 billion or so, meaning a 128-bit hash collision is _de facto_ impossible.

 ### Why use platform-dependent plugins?